Hiroshime/Hiroshime/README.md

 🌱I'm currently learning Flask and Javascript.

+⚡ Most projects here are not finished due to the lack of spare time, but keep trying to work on my personal projects when possible.

 📫 Contact Me
 luizantonio1127@outlook.com

 <!--
 **Hiroshime/Hiroshime** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.